CLAGUE AND CAROL VAN SLYKE ARTICLE PRIZE

 The Clague and Carol Van Slyke Article Prize is named in their memory, and given in honor of their New Netherland ancestry.

-The New Netherland Institute now offers an annual $1000 prize for the best published article relating to the Dutch colonial experience in the Atlantic world, with a special sensitivity to New Netherland or its legacy.
+The New Netherland Institute now offers an annual $1,000 prize for the best published article relating to the Dutch colonial experience in the Atlantic world, with a special sensitivity to New Netherland or its legacy.
 A committee of scholars will consider entries in the fields of history, archaeology, literature, language, geography, biography, and the arts.
 Entries must be based upon original research.
-Articles must be written in English and be published for the first time no earlier than three calendar years before the deadline, e.g. no earlier than 2014 for the 2017 prize.
+Articles must be written in English and be published for the first time no earlier than two calendar years before the deadline, e.g. no earlier than 2015 for the 2017 prize.
 Chapters from a monograph, works of fiction, and encyclopedia entries will not be considered.
 Only one submission per author will be accepted.
+Articles that have been previously offered for consideration should not be resubmitted.
 Both academic and independent scholars are invited to participate.

 Prize-winning articles should make an important contribution to the understanding of New Netherland and its legacy, specifically or broadly defined, exhibit exceptional research and be well written.Submissions may come from self-nomination, an outside nomination, committee members, or in response to invitations to submit articles from committee members.